MaxLap/activerecord_follow_assoc/README.md

 ![Test supported versions](https://github.com/MaxLap/activerecord_follow_assoc/workflows/Test%20supported%20versions/badge.svg)

 Let's say that, in your Rails app, you want to get all of the comments to the recent posts the current user made.

 Think of how you would do it.

-Here how this gem allows you to do it:
+Here's how this gem allows you to do it:

 ```ruby
 current_user.posts.recent.follow_assoc(:comments)
 ```

-The `follow_assoc` method, added by this gem basically allows you to start a new query on the associations of the records that the current query would return.
+The `follow_assoc` method, added by this gem allows you to query the specified association of the records that the current query would return.

 Here is a more complete [introduction to this gem](INTRODUCTION.md).